knee-cola/SphereViewer/README.md

 * supports UV mapping customization
 * texture can be provided in three different formats
 	* as spherical image as produced by Ricoh Theta/Google Street View (equirectangular projection)
-	* as serie of separate tile images (rectilinear projection)s
+	* as serie of separate tile images (rectilinear projection)
-	* as tile atlas (single image containing all the images)
+	* as tile atlas (single image containing all the tiles)
+* supports conversion of sphercal textures into a cubical one (equirectangular-2-rectilinear)

 ## Live Demo
 Live demo is available on CodePen.io http://codepen.io/knee-cola/pen/vxQYNL

 ## Documentation
-There is none ... you can figure it out from provided example files in the **examples** folder.
+There is none ... you can figure it out from provided example files in the [**examples** folder @ GitHub](https://github.com/knee-cola/SphereViewer/blob/master/examples/).
 The code inside the HTML files is well documented.

 ## Installation
 ### NPM installation